ShanePark/problem-solving/README.md

 leet
 ```

-That's it. now you copy the problem title and execute it. it'll automatically make and put proper class name into your
+That's it.
+It'll automatically make a proper class name and put into your clipboard.
-clipboard.
-You even don't need to copy the title. just execute it, it will find the title from leetcode inner API.
+Just paste it on your own IDE and start coding!

 > ![image-20220706091505271](images/leet.png)

 If you want it to be permanent, add the alias to your `.bashrc` or `.zshrc` file.
-But you need to change the path to
+But you need to change the path to absolute path.
-absolute path.

 ## PSH